ghiscoding/angular-validation/readme.md

 ```

 ## Service Working Examples (Service)
-Let's start with a simple example and then let's get down to real business.

 P.S.
-For real live sample, see the [live demo](#live_demo) or download the Github project and run the `index.html` (no server required, except Chrome which doesn't want to run http outside of webserver) while the actual form with validation is inside `templates/testingForm.html` for a better separation.
+For real live sample, see the [live demo](#live_demo) or download the Github project and run the `index.html` (on the exception of Chrome who doesn't want to run http outside of webserver) while the actual form with validation is inside `templates/testingFormService.html` for a better separation.
 <a name="examples-service"></a>
 ```javascript
   // start by creating the service